PTI Government Taking Steps To Facilitate People: Minister - UrduPoint

 Provincial Minister for Human Resources and Development Ansar Majeed Niazi said the PTI-led government was taking steps to provide facilities to people at their doorstep

-Talking to the media after inaugurating a sewerage project and water filtration plant in Sillanwali and Jamil Park Sargodha on Saturday, the minister said after completing the project demand of people would be resolved.
+Talking to media after inaugurating a sewerage project and water filtration plant in Sillanwali and Jamil Park Sargodha on Saturday, the minister said after completing the project demand of people would be fulfilled.

-Ansar Majeed said sewerage project from Jhaal to Sillanwali road would be completed within three months.
+Ansar Majeed said the sewerage project from Jhaal to Sillanwali road would be completed within three months.

 On this occasion, Exn Public Health Anwaarul Haq and others were also present.